alvo254/lime-search/README.md

     You will also need the backened to run localy from - https://github.com/alvo254/lime-search You will need to npm install to get all the dependencies

+    run react on default port

+    once the backend repo is cloned start the rail server on port 4040
+    - rails s -p 4040

 # sample